Sleep Calculator

 • Children (6–13 years): 9–11 hours

-1. Light Sleep: Initial stage, easy to wake up from.
+1. Light Sleep: The entry stage, easy to wake from.

-2. Deep Sleep: Most restorative part; muscles and tissues repair.
+2. Deep Sleep: Physical restoration occurs, muscles and tissues repair.

-3. REM Sleep: Brain is active, dreams occur, important for memory and learning.
+3. REM Sleep: Your brain is active, dreams occur, and memory consolidation takes place.

 Tips for Better Sleep